-I never considered myself to be a “meritorious” student like many others, so I have to study really hard and for a long time if I want to achieve good grades on my tests.
+I never consider myself to be a “meritorious” or "gifted" student like many others, so I have to study really hard and for a long time if I want to achieve good grades on my tests.
 But the problem is, no matter how hard I try, I really struggle to concentrate on my study even on my best days sometimes.

-This activity helps me to concentrate back on my study again mainly because it allows me to refresh myself and unclog my mind from the difficult (and sometimes, boring) subjects of my study.
-Besides, the activity hits me with sense a “guilty feeling” as I had “wasted” a lot of time at the café, instead of spending it on my studies, which, in turn, forces me to concentrate hard.
-Finally, since I really enjoy this particular activity a lot, I carry that “great feeling” with me when I study which, then, makes my study rather easy for me.
+This activity helps me concentrate on my study again mainly because it allows me to refresh and unclog my mind from the difficult (and sometimes, boring) subjects of my study.
+Besides, the activity hits me with a sense of “guilty feeling” as I had “wasted” a lot of time at the café, instead of spending it on my studies, which, in turn, forces me to concentrate hard.
+Finally, since I enjoy this particular activity a lot, I carry that “great feeling” with me when I study which, then, makes my study rather easy for me.

 Model Answer 2:

-Thank you for the time you have allowed me to talk about something that I employ to study more effectively and attentively.
+Thank you for the time you have allowed me to talk about something that I apply to study more effectively and attentively.
 As a student, I find this method quite helpful.

-To be more precise, I often take a break and listen to a song only to get back to my desk to continue my studies a few minutes later.
-This method is so far proven to be effective and helps me study for long hours without getting bored or distracted.
-I believe sometimes listening to our favourite songs refreshes us and gives us inspiration.
+To be more precise, I often take a break and listen to one or two songs only to get back to my desk to continue my studies a few minutes later.
+This method is proven to be effective and helps me study for long hours without getting bored or distracted.
+I believe sometimes listening to our favourite songs refreshes our mind and inspires us.

 We live in an apartment which is on the 8th floor of the building and my room has a great view.
-So whenever I take a break to tune in to my favourite songs, I try to leave my desk and sit on a chair placed at the balcony.
-If I am too busy to go to the balcony, perhaps because of the last hour preparation for an important exam, I try to leave the desk and sit on the sofa.
+So whenever I take a break to tune in to my favourite songs, I try to leave my desk and sit on a chair placed on the balcony.
+If I am too busy to go to the balcony, perhaps because of the "last hour preparation" for an important exam, I try to leave the desk and sit on the sofa.
 I use my iPod to listen to music.
-I have more than 300 songs stored on that iPod and I have hand-picked them according to my music taste.

-This process or method, whatever I call it, helps me better concentrate on my study because we need breaks to revive our mind and without breaks even interesting tasks become tiresome.
-Whenever I leave my desk and focus on something else for a while, I get recharged and new energy to study for another half an hour or so.
-Thus even if I study for more than 12 hours a day, I do not feel the fatigue or tiresomeness of studying for long hours.
+This process or method, whatever I call it, helps me better concentrate on my study because we need breaks to revive our mind, and without breaks, even interesting tasks become tiresome.
+Whenever I leave my desk and focus on something else for a while, I get recharged and find new energy to study for another half an hour or so.
+Thus even if I study for more than 12 hours a day, I do not feel fatigued or tired.